2xic/tinyeth/src/network/journey.md

 Tried to send a ping packet to a bootstrap node, but looks like there is some logic we are missing.

+### Day x + 11
+Got the wire protocol to somewhat work :) So I have sent a few pings, and got response back.

+Will make FindNode command work, and then we should not be far from being able to fetch a block through the p2p :')